Our Board of Directors

 Wisconsin Financial Group, Financial Advisor

 Zach Morley grew up in Maryville, Missouri and moved to Madison to attend the UW and play basketball for the Badgers.
 After retiring from professional basketball in Europe, he decided it was time to focus his attention on finding ways to be more involved in his own community here in Wisconsin.
-Zach attended the Starry Night event with a friend, was impressed by the Easter Seals programs he was introduced to that night and knew that he’d found an organization he’d be proud to be a part of.
+Zach attended the Starry Night event with a friend, was impressed by the Easterseals Wisconsin programs he was introduced to that night and knew that he’d found an organization he’d be proud to be a part of.
 When asked to serve on the Board, he quickly accepted and he’s excited to do his part in helping enhance the lives of those with disabilities.
-Zach is a financial advisor with Wisconsin Financial Group and lives in Middleton with his wife, Rachel, and kids Rowan and Fallon.
+Zach is a financial advisor with Wisconsin Financial Group and lives in Middleton with his wife, Rachel, and kids Rowan, Fallon, and Collins.

 Wisconsin Agri-Business Association, Director of Marketing and Public Relations